idm-robotics/personal-robot/rgbd-vision/grasp-detection/README.md

 ```bash
 rosbag play --clock kinect.bag
 ```

 To check that rosbag works launch driver and play recording.
 In rviz we need to add pointcloud2 node and change fixed frame to camera_link and topic to cameta/depth_registered/points
 ```bash
 rosrun rviz rviz
 ```

+## Changes
+Changes in library filter_messages (row 286, zip to list[zip])
+Added `from functools import reduce` to the library.

+Also pointcloud_conversion receives messages from camera_info and returns x, y, z points in PointCloud format.

+Now python_subscriber_node.py both publishes and subscribes to nodes and it should be able to add grasp points to the cup in the rosbag file.